Casey Theriot | Associate Professor

-Casey is an Assistant Professor in the Department of Population Health and Pathobiology at NCSU College of Veterinary Medicine.
+Casey is an Associate Professor in the Department of Population Health and Pathobiology at NCSU College of Veterinary Medicine.
 Her research focuses on gastrointestinal microbiology, metabolomics, and infectious diseases.

 Rajani grew up in Pondicherry, India from where she earned her degree in Veterinary Medicine.
 She moved to the U.S. in 2008 and received her MS from Auburn University and PhD from NCSU before joining the Theriot lab in 2015.
 Rajani manages the Theriot Lab.
 She is also studying how microbial-mediated secondary bile acids affect the C. difficile life cycle.

-Josh joined the Theriot lab in September 2016 after receiving his PhD in Genetics from The University of Iowa.
-Josh is currently exploring the mechanisms by which C. difficile colonizes the antibiotic depleted gut and obtains nutrients for growth.
+Colleen joined the Theriot lab in January 2020 after receiving her PhD in Molecular Biology from The University of Delaware.
+Colleen is currently exploring the mechanisms by which C. difficile exploits the host inflammatory response to obtain nutrients for growth.

 Alissa Rivera | Animal Technician